Chinese food in the Netherlands: a quick and tasty introduction

-Chinese food is, let’s be honest, the staple food of Dutch people too lazy to cook.
-There’s a massive amount of Chinese restaurants in the Netherlands: from takeaway to high-end eat-in-a-floating restaurant kind of place.
+Let’s be honest: Chinese food is the staple of Dutch people who are too lazy to cook.
+There’s a massive amount of Chinese restaurants in the Netherlands: from frugal takeaway to high-end floating establishments, there’s one for every palate.

-As a culturally aware expat living in the Netherlands, you must have heard native Chinese complain about the Chinese food one can eat here.
+As a culturally aware expat living in the Netherlands, you must have heard native Chinese people complain about the Chinese food here.
 Ever wonder why they’re being so critical?

-Most so-called Chinese restaurants in the Netherlands that do delivery are not proper Chinese food, but something of a hybrid between Indonesian cuisine and Southern Chinese cuisine. 🍛
+One reason is that most so-called Chinese restaurants in the Netherlands that do delivery are not strictly Chinese, but something of a hybrid between Indonesian cuisine and Southern Chinese cuisine. 🍛

 Hence, you will see restaurants offering this kind of “Invented in the Netherlands” Chinese food with the apt descriptor: Chinees-Indisch.

-Here are some features of this new breed of comfort food that Dutch people love so much!
+Here are some features of this breed of comfort food that Dutch people love so much!

 When getting Chinese food in the Netherlands, expect names you can’t pronounce

-The names of the dish are transcribed into the Latin alphabet, meaning that even Chinese people wouldn’t understand at first glance.
+Dish names are often transcribed into the Latin alphabet, meaning that even Chinese people wouldn’t understand at first glance.

 Yummy Chinese noodles! 🍜 Image: Pexels